What is the Freedom of Information and Protection of Privacy Act?

 Is there a fee to process my FOI request?

 The City cannot charge you for access to your own personal information.
 However, it can charge you for access to non-personal information if it takes more than 3 hours to find or prepare the records for release.
-It can also charge you for cost of copying and sending the records to you.
+We can also charge you for the cost of copying and sending the records to you.
 If the City is going to charge you, then the City will send a fee estimate before processing your request.
 Depending on the size of the fee estimate, you may be required to send the City a deposit.

 The fees are determined by the Schedule of Fees set out by the Province and the City's Fees & Charges Bylaw.
 Commercial applicants are required to pay the actual costs (staff time, supplies etc) of processing the request.
 Commercial applicants will receive a fee estimate for consideration prior to processing.

 Task or Item